mrzarkovic/docker-reverseproxy/README.md

 # Docker Reverse Proxy

 The idea is to have two separate servers, apache running php5.6 and mysql and nginx with php7.
+Read more about how to setup Nginx reverse proxy in [this](https://www.thepolyglotdeveloper.com/2017/03/nginx-reverse-proxy-containerized-docker-applications/) blog post.

 ## Apache